Introduction

 The Thin Blue Line

 May Day, 5/1/2021, was last Saturday.
-I had felt fine, bionically such as I am, early.
-I suspect that the “spaghettios” that my wife fixed for supper, last evening, or the literal dust that I cleaned at the office, yesterday, or a combination of both, made me feel очень плохо, after my shower.
-I managed to haul recycling and trash and fill up my truck.
-I had assumed that it would be one of those “endure it” type of days.
+Early that day, I felt fine, bionically, such as I am.
+I suspect that the “spaghettios,” which my wife fixed for supper the evening before, the literal dust that I cleaned at the office the previous day, or a combination of both made me feel очень плохо (very bad) after my shower.
+I managed to haul off the recycling and trash and fill up my truck.
+I assumed that it would be an “endure it” type of day.

-After I'd hauled trash, I went to the local Weigels, to feed my new, ol' truck.
-I had just started to pump the 100% gasoline into my truck.
-At the same pump, on the opposite side, a young man pulled up, to fill up.
-As he started to get out of his car, he asked, “How are you?”
-I saw that he was wearing a blue police officer uniform.
-I said, “I'm livin' la vida 'Rona!”
-That started a very good and inspiring conversation that lasted much longer than it took us to fill our vehicles!
+After I hauled off the trash, I filled up my truck at the local Weigels.
+I had just started to pump the 100% gasoline into the tank.
+On the other side of the pump, a young man pulled in to fill up his vehicle.
+Getting out of his car, he asked, “How are you?”
+He was wearing a blue police officer uniform.
+I replied, “I'm livin' la vida 'rona!”
+That started a very good and inspiring conversation that lasted much longer than it took us to fill up our vehicles!

 The fine young officer is an outstanding member of the thin blue line.

 I am about 40 decades older than him.
 My newly found friend spoke with wisdom and experience that are tributes to how well he was raised, educated, and trained.
-His words expressed his moral code and values.
-His words painted a canvas of his experience in law enforcement.
-He has an extremely tough and dangerous job.
-He told me several details.
-Despite his displeasure with the socialist propagandists, who disdain police officers and want to “defund the police,” he still does his job – every day.
-He is discouraged but not defeated.
-He still stands, wearing the blue uniform proudly.
+He shared his moral code and values.
+His words painted a canvas of his experiences in law enforcement.
+He has an extremely tough, dangerous, and often thankless job.
+He shared several true stories.
+Despite his displeasure with the socialist propagandists, who disdain police officers and want to “defund the police,” he still does his job every day.
+He is discouraged, but not defeated.
+He still stands proudly, wearing the blue uniform.

 I shook this young man's hand twice!
-I gave him my e-mail address.
+We swapped email addresses.
 He knows this website.
-I have his e-mail address.
-I asked him if I may write this article, without mentioning his name, his work location, or any point of our conversation that might identify him.
-He gave me his full agreement.
-I told him that I would publish this article in a few days.
+I asked him if I could write this article without mentioning his name, his work location, or any point of our conversation that might identify him.
+He gave me his full permission.
+I told him that I would publish an article in a few days.

-I regret that it has taken me seven days to publish this article.
+I regret that it has taken me seven days to publish this entry.
 Well, not really.
-This article is published on VE Day.
-The young officer spoke in a manner similar to World War II combat veterans, with whom I have spoken over the years – in the (former) USA and in the (former) USSR.
-My new friend has combat experience, as an outstanding member of the thin blue line.
+The publication date is on VE Day.
+The young officer spoke in a manner similar to World War II combat veterans, with whom I have spoken over the years, in the former USA and the former USSR.
+My new friend has combat experience as an outstanding member of the thin blue line.

 Conclusion

-To my new friend, who holds the thin blue line, I will send you an e-mail shortly, to let you know that I have published this article.
+To my new friend, who holds the thin blue line, I will email you shortly to let you know that I have published this article.
 Godspeed to you.
 Thank you for your service!

-I plan to publish another article this weekend.
+I plan to publish another article soon.
 It has been a good and bad week.

 No comments: